How to Set Up the Best Teleradiology Workstation

 • Ergonomic radiology mouse: Some radiologists have wrist problems when operating with a standard mouse for longer periods of time.
 I have several colleagues that switched to a vertical radiology mouse.
 These options can help to significantly reduce muscle strain.

-• Wireless options: Many devices are also availabe as wireless options.
+• Wireless options: Many devices are also available as wireless options.
 However, these strongly depend on your preferred working position.
 If you like to work standing, a wireless microphone or mouse may be a great option.
-Using that, you dont have to worry about moving around and get caught by a cable somewhere.

 At the end of the day, lighting is something that can really make a difference.
 Radiologists work in dimly lit areas and you cannot have bright lights.
-However, there is a solution that provides comfortable lightning without disturbing your reading process.
+However, there is a solution that provides comfortable lighting without disturbing your reading process.
 By placing one or two RGB Lightbars* behind your monitors, you can passively light your workspace.
-Some people work more efficiently with a specific background color.
-Others may find it relaxing to have sunrise colors on their walls.
-Using a freely adjustable option, you can find the best color for you.

 How to Set Up the Best Teleradiology Workstation – The Conclusion

 Creating the most comfortable and efficient teleradiology workstation is not only fun but can also help you in many ways.
 You can save time by optimizing your workflows.
 You can also prevent injuries by optimizing your workplace ergonomically.
 In this article, you can find many options and different aspects to consider when designing and building your teleradiology home workplace.
-I hope you found some interesting informations.
+I hope you found some interesting information.
 Feel free to contact me with any questions.
-If you want, you can also send me a picture of your personal setup.

 Happy reporting!